Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 The Netherlands

 The invoice must in any event contain at least the Purchase Order number as specified by RAI and a breakdown of the work.
-If You have two or more purchase or delivery numbers, these must be invoiced separately
+If You have two or more Purchase Order or delivery numbers, these must be invoiced separately.

 8.6 RAI pays retrospectively and within 30 days of receipt of the invoice.

-8.7 If RAI exceeds a payment obligation date for any reason, this does not entitle You to suspend or terminate performance of Your obligations.
+8.7 If RAI exceeds a payment obligation date for any reason, this does not entitle You to suspend performance of Your obligations or to terminate the Agreement.

 8.9 You are responsible for all costs incurred in providing a proof of concept (PoC), even in the case of a tender.